 Both aerobic and resistance exercise can be viewed as preventative measure for type 2 diabetics and as an adjunct treatment strategy for diabetes to maintain blood glucose at a safe concentration.
 Move it to use it!

-Brendan O'Brien (PhD) is a senior lecturer in Exercise Physiology at Federation University Australia.
+Brendan O'Brien (PhD) is a senior lecturer in Exercise Physiology at Federation University Australia and a an advocate of physical activity for health.

 Sign up for our newsletter to stay up to date.